HVSharma12/ansible-runner-container/README.md

 ### Add Hosts to the Inventory File

 Before running a playbook, you need to define your inventory in the **`ansible-runner/inventory/hosts`** file.
+The Ansible Runner organizes its directory structure in a standardized way, referencing inventory/hosts, env/ssh_key for target system definitions.
+This file acts as the primary source for host configurations when executing playbooks within the runner environment.

 Example **inventory/hosts** file: